Jubatian/rrpge-spec/specs/kcall.rst

 - Cycles: 2400
 - Host:   Required.
 - N/S:    The task may always return 0x8000 indicating no users are found.
-- Param1: Target Data memory page for the list.
+- Param1: Target CPU Data memory offset for the list.
+- Param2: Maximal number of User ID's to receive (8 words / ID).
-- Param2 - Param9: Start User ID.
+- Param3: Start User ID offset in CPU Data memory (8 words).
 - Ret.
 A: Index of kernel task or 0x8000 if no more task slots are available.

 Collects and list users available for the application on the network.
 Only